Here you'll find news and updates with resources for the Media Lab community during the Covid-19 pandemic.

-A check-in with the Lab community from the EC, and updates on new roles, finances, working groups, support available and the director search: https://www.media.mit.edu/posts/ec-update16April/
+An update to the community from the Executive Committee: updates on new roles, finances, working groups, support available and the director search: https://www.media.mit.edu/posts/ec-update16April/

 A few key updates and resources as we adjust to our new normal: https://www.media.mit.edu/posts/update-check-in-at-the-end-of-the-week/